 Generally interaction between microbial communities is known as interaction between microbial population.
 Interactions are two types.

 In this type of interaction, populations help each other.
 Positive interactions may be one way or reciprocal.
 The benefits may be in respect of food, shelter etc. It may be continuous, transitory, obligate or facultative.
+In population, it is generally known as ‘cooperation’.

 Different types of positive interactions are: